-Junipers are usually quite able to tolerate winter without extra protection, but if you are growing Greek juniper near the colder end of the hardiness range (zone 5), it's possible the tree may experience some winter burn during especially cold winters.
+Junipers are usually quite able to tolerate winter without extra protection, but if you are growing Greek juniper near the colder end of the hardiness range (zone 5) the tree may experience some winter burn during especially cold winters.
 To avoid this, keep the plant well hydrated by watering it well in the fall before freezing temperatures arrive.
 Also, you can lay down a thick layer of mulch around the tree's base to help conserve soil moisture and regulate temperature extremes.

 In colder climates, young trees may require some sheltering with a tent or wind-block made of burlap during the first few years.
 Such shelter will prevent winter burn.